desin80/KaniGM-Tauri/README.md

-Some features in this project are still under development, and some are hardcoded or placeholders.
+Some features in this project are still under development.
-For example, the raid detail on the Content page, as well as the delete function and the settings page.

 ## Setup